-- Ephedrine is an active component of ephedra, an herb.
+Ephedrine: an active component of ephedra, an herb.
 It was previously prescribed to patients as a treatment for bronchospasms caused by asthma, for nasal congestion, and as an aid to weight loss.
 In 2004, the FDA warned that the herb is unsafe.
 All weight loss products and diet pills containing ephedrine alkaloids were pulled from the United States market.
 Nevertheless, ephedrine thrives as an illegal and addictive stimulant.
-In addition, ephedrine is a key component in the manufacture of illegal methamphetamine, also known simply as meth.
+In addition, ephedrine is a key component in the manufacture of illegal methamphetamine.
 For this reason, it is kept behind the counter where it is sold.
 The FDA limits the amount that an individual can purchase monthly.
-Everyone who buys products containing ephedrine must present a photo ID, and their information must be entered into a log book.
+Anyone who buys products containing ephedrine must present a photo ID, and their information must be entered into a log book.

-- Cocaine is a highly-addictive stimulant that is white and powdery in appearance.
-Cocaine can be smoked, also known as freebasing, snorted, or dissolved in water and injected.
+Cocaine: a highly-addictive stimulant that is white and powdery in appearance.
+This stimulant can be smoked, also known as freebasing, snorted, or dissolved in water and injected.
 Cocaine, which can also be called blow or coke, makes the user feel alert and euphoric.

 Signs And Symptoms Of Stimulant Abuse and Addiction

 Regardless of which stimulant is used, the symptoms the user experiences tend to be similar.
 The differences lie in the legality of the drugs, how addictive they are, and how long the “high” lasts.
 Those people who have recently used stimulants could experience one or more of the following:

 - Increased energy